Do Male Bees Die After Mating

 Anatomy and Physiology

-Drones possess several unique anatomical features tailored to their role.
+Drones possess several unique anatomical features suited to their role.
 Their large eyes provide superior vision for spotting queens during mating flights.
 They have strong wings, enabling them to fly long distances in search of a mate.
-However, their most notable feature is their reproductive anatomy.
+Even so, their most notable feature is their reproductive anatomy.
 The drone's endophallus, the internal reproductive organ, is designed to be everted, or turned inside out, during mating.
 This process is critical for delivering sperm to the queen but, as we will see, is also the cause of the drone's demise.

 The Drone's Role in the Colony